ngchain/secp256k1/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/ngin-network/secp256k1/secp256k1)

-Package dcrec implements elliptic curve cryptography needed for working with Decred (secp256k1 only for now).
+Package secp256k1 implements secp256k1 elliptic curve cryptography needed for working with Decred.
 It is designed so that it may be used with the standard crypto/ecdsa packages provided with go.
 A comprehensive suite of test is provided to ensure proper functionality.
 Package dcrec was originally based on work from ThePiachu which is licensed under the same terms as Go, but it has